-This 3-year online course offers an in-depth education in Herbal Medicine consisting of 2,400 hours of study over 3 years, divided into 12 modules.
+This 3-year online course offers an in-depth education in Herbal Medicine accredited by the National Institute of Medical Herbalists and consisting of approximately 3,600 hours of taught and directed study over 3 years, divided into 12 modules.
 It is rooted in the understanding that an authentic herbal medicine course must transcend the biomedical model, and support the growing body of knowledge of the healing power of plants.

 The inclusion, in years 2 and 3, of Integration Modules – in which all lectures have a patient-centred focus, with students completing clinically-oriented small-group tasks each week – allows the introduction of inquiry-based learning (IBL) techniques proven to have beneficial effects on student satisfaction, and on the successful achievement of learning outcomes.

-Students who wish to practice professionally are required to complete a 500-hour Heartwood clinical apprenticeship during Years 2 and 3 of their studies on the Professional Course, in addition to their online studies.
+Students who wish to practice professionally are required to complete a 500-hour Heartwood Clinical Training Scheme during Years 2 and 3 of their studies on the Professional Course, in addition to their online studies.

 You can find dates and fees for the course by clicking the "Course at a glance" button.